-When a mold problem is identified in your home or business, it is essential to act quickly with a mold-remediation plan to avoid the health risks and property damage associated with indoor mold growth.
+We are meticulous in the mold removal process because it is essential to act quickly and avoid the health risks and structural damage associated with indoor mold growth!

 A successful removal plan involves more than just the removal of mold.
 To prevent future contamination, it is essential to first correct the underlying moisture problem.
 Look for signs of water damage resulting from plumbing leaks, condensation, moisture-generating appliances and cracks of moisture intrusion.

 Once the source of moisture has been permanently removed, assess the extent of contamination to determine how best to proceed with the removal.
 Commission a Certified Indoor Environmentalist (CIE) or a Certified Industrial Hygienist (CIH) to get a professional assessment of possible contamination.
 How long has the problem moisture been present?
 What materials and systems may be contaminated?
 Because indoor mold growth may not be obvious, it important to thoroughly assess the entire area for hidden mold.

 The process of mold removal may depend upon the size of the affected area and the level of contamination.
 Available methods include: